tredontho/purescript-book/text/chapter11.md

 runRWS :: forall r w s a.
 RWS r w s a -> r -> s -> RWSResult s a w
 ```

-`runRWS` looks like a combination of `runReader`, `runWriter` and `runState`.
-It takes a global configuration and an initial state as an argument, and returns a data structure containing the log, the result and the final state.
+`runRWS` looks like a combination of `runReader`, `runWriter`, and `runState`.
+It takes a global configuration and an initial state as an argument and returns a data structure containing the log, the result, and the final state.

 The front-end of our application is defined by a function `runGame`, with the following type signature: